jafingerhut/funjible/README.md

 TBD: Measure performance overhead for :pre preconditions as the only change.

-TBD: Later investigate whether use of transients would speed things up in functions like union, intersection, difference, select, etc.  If there was a code path that never created a transient object if the return value was unchanged from input value, that might be good for performance, but maybe not so good for code clarity.
+TBD: Investigate whether use of transients would speed things up in functions like union, intersection, difference, select, etc.

+It might help speed things up if there were paths through the functions that never create a transient object if the return value is unchanged from input value.
+However, it maybe not so good for code clarity.

-If transients are used, remember to preserve metadata, preferably in the same way that clojure.set does.
+If transients are used, remember to preserve metadata in the return values, in the same way that clojure.set does.

 ## License